The Human Truth Foundation

 For more, see:

-Kazakhstan is a pretty unhealthy country.
-Kazakhstan does better than average in its immunizations take-up29, its adolescent birth rate30 and in its food aid and health contributions and WHO compliance31 (but bad for Asia).
+Kazakhstan has some poor policies and cultural issues which cause some public health problems.
+Kazakhstan does better than average in delivery rate of 7x Infant Immunizations 2011-201529, delivery rate of infant DTP immunizations in the 2020s30, its adolescent birth rate31, its food aid and health contributions and WHO compliance32 (but high for Asia) and in childhood mortality in the 2020s33.
 Kazakhstan doesn't do so well in other areas.
-Kazakhstan does worse than average in its alcohol consumption rate32, its average life expectancy11 and in its fertility rate14.
-And finally, it sits amongst the bottom 20 in its suicide rate33 (one of the highest in Asia) and in its smoking rate34 (one of the worst in Asia).
-The number of overweight adults has increased by 14% over the past 40 years.
+Kazakhstan does worse than average in its smoking rate34, the prevalence of overweight adults35, its alcohol consumption rate36, its average life expectancy11 and in its fertility rate15.
+And finally, it falls into the worst 20 for its suicide rate37 (one of the highest in Asia).
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Kazakhstan improved by +6.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Kazakhstan's peak fertility rate was 4.53 in 1960.

 Life Expectancy